puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 Before you begin, you need to have written unit tests for your module.
 The exception to this is if you are testing an empty PDK-generated module.
 If you generated a module with PDK, and you have *not* added any new classes or code to it, PDK can test to make sure that the module was generated correctly.

-1. From the command line, in the module's directory, run all unit tests with:
+1. Within your new module's directory, from the command line, run:

 ``` bash
 pdk test unit